zackees/ytclip/README.md

 ### Windows

 For easy use, download the [`run_ytclip.bat`](https://raw.githubusercontent.com/zackees/ytclip/main/run_ytclip.bat) and place it into any folder you want.
 Now you have a double clickable icon for users that don't like going to the command line.
-No other installation is necessary.
+If it doesn't work, make sure you've installed the latest python [link](https://python.org/download).

 # Running